 Riders earn points for placing 1st through 30th place.
 The series winner for each category is the rider who collects the greatest number of points using the scoring system below.
 All races count towards overall series results but you must race in half the races in the series to win the overall competition.
 There is a 15 minute protest period after the officials post results for each category in which riders may contest the results for that category.
 Results are considered final after this protest period has ended with no exceptions.
 If you feel your result is incorrect please see the USAC Chief Judge at the race to make your claim.
 Combined categories may take a little longer to score at some races, so if you want to earn points towards the overall series you must stick around and confirm your placing is correct.
 Better yet, contact your USAC officials, become an official, and volunteer to help out!

 The series winner for each category will be declared on the day of the Illinois Cyclocross State Championships (or as soon as possible) after the final results for each category have been posted.
 In the case of a tie, the finish placing at the last race of the series will be the tie breaker.
-Riders must possess an unsuspended annual USAC license (for categories that require them, i.e. not Cat 5’s, Cat 4 for women) as of the last race in the series to win the overall title.
+Riders must possess an unsuspended annual USAC license (for categories that require them, i.e. not Cat 5’s [men AND women]) as of the last race in the series to win the overall title.
 All overall series awards will be awarded at the end of season party.
 Watch the main page for details as the season progresses.

 Riders upgrading mid-season take half of their points with them to the higher category, but only if they upgrade before the race which is 1/3 + one race through the season.
 For instance, for an 11 race series riders must upgrade before the 5th race to take their points with them.
 Otherwise all points earned in the lower category are forfeited.
-This rule only applies to Men Category 3, Men Category 4, and Men Category 5 riders.
-Half of a Cat 4/5’s points transfer to Cat 4, half of a Cat 4’s points transfer to Cat 3, and half of a Cat 3’s points transfer to Cat 1/2/3, but only if the rider has never raced the Cat 4’s, Cat 3’s (this is actually impossible), or Cat 1/2/3’s respectively).
+This rule only applies to Women Category 4, Men Category 3, Men Category 4, and Men Category 5 riders.
+Half of a Women Cat 4 (who has been racing in the Cat 4/5’s) points transfer to Women Cat 3, Half of a Men Cat 4/5’s points transfer to Men Cat 4, half of a Men Cat 4’s points transfer to Men Cat 3, and half of a Men Cat 3’s points transfer to Men Cat 1/2/3, but only if the rider has never raced the Women Cat 3/4, Men Cat 4’s, Men Cat 3’s (this is actually impossible), or Men Cat 1/2/3’s respectively).
 After a racer upgrades his/her points in the lower category are no longer counted as part of that category’s competition.
 The upgrade/point rule only applies to category racers and NOT age group racers.
-Masters categories & Single Speeds can NOT transfer points to another category.
+Masters, Juniors, and Single Speed categories can NOT transfer points to another category.
 Your Cyclocross age is your age on 12/31 of the year in which CX Worlds are held (the calendar year after the CCC season finishes).

 The CCC awards one Team Competition winner.
 The top five individual point earners from each team across all categories will have their individual Cup points count towards the team competition on an ongoing basis (i.e. NOT per race).
 In this way both quality and quantity will help teams score points.
 Team points are tallied after each CCC race, after individual Cup standings are determined.
 For riders racing in more than one category, only their highest point total counts towards the team competition.
 Teams have the same eligibility requirements as individuals.
 Racers who officially join or change a club mid season will have their points applied as of the date they joined their new team.
 Previous points earned will still apply to a rider’s individual CCC points, but not to their new team for the team competition.